 Indexation is a method used to adjust the purchase price of a property for inflation.
 This means the cost of acquisition is adjusted for inflation, reducing the capital gains tax burden when the property is sold.
 This can lower the overall taxable amount.

-• With Indexation:ย You calculate the capital gain by adjusting the purchase price based on inflation (as per the Cost Inflation Index or CII issued by the government).
+- With Indexation: You calculate the capital gain by adjusting the purchase price based on inflation (as per the Cost Inflation Index or CII issued by the government).

-• Without Indexation:ย You calculate the capital gain using the original purchase price without adjusting for inflation.
+- Without Indexation: You calculate the capital gain using the original purchase price without adjusting for inflation.

 3. New Tax Scheme in 2024